Publications

 Imaginations showcases artistic work and scholarly research.
 It focuses on innovative artistic practices and interdisciplinary, intercultural theoretical understandings of images, screens and visual culture.
 The journal provides an online installation venue for original artwork and publishes academic articles in original languages and translated into French or English.

-KEYWORDS: Cities and culture, photography, Montreal
+KEYWORDS: Cities and Culture, Photography, Montreal

 Download the artist profile as a pdf.